fireblocks/java-sdk/docs/TokenizationApi.md

 > CompletableFuture<ApiResponse<TokenLinkDto>> link link(tokenLinkRequestDto, idempotencyKey)

-Link a token
+Link a contract

-Link an already existing token (by assetId, collectionId or contractId as refId) to a workspace across EVM, Stellar, or Ripple platforms.
-The token will be linked to the workspace if it does not already exist.
+Link an a contract

 ### Example